shuozhixu/CMS-MTP_2025/README.md

 	sh MLIP.sh

-Note that the second command in `MLIP.sh` will load two modules.
-If you cannot load them, try `module purge` first.
+Note that the second command in `MLIP.sh` will load four modules.
+If one cannot load them, try `module purge` first.

-Once the `sh` run is finished, you should find a file `lmp_intel_cpu_intelmpi` in the `lammps-mtp/interface-lammps-mlip-2/` directory.
+Once the `sh` run is finished, we will find a file `lmp_intel_cpu_intelmpi` in the `lammps-mtp/interface-lammps-mlip-2/` directory.
 And that is the LAMMPS executable with MLIP.

-## Ternaries
+## Simulations

-All four ternaries are equal-molar.

 Cliff Hirt